ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/32_Exterior Improvements/329223 Sodding.md

    1. Section 334600- Subdrainage
    1. REFERENCES
    1. Comply with U.S. Department of Agriculture Rules and Regulations under Federal Seed Act and equal in quality to standards for Certified Seed.
 1. SUBMITTALS
-   1. All submittals will be delivered to NREL Project Manager who will issue to NREL technical monitor for review and approval.
+   1. All submittals will be delivered to Owner Project Manager who will issue to Owner technical monitor for review and approval.
    1. Certification of Grass Seed:
       1. From seed vendor for each grass-seed mixture stating the botanical and common name, percentage by weight of each species and variety, and percentage of purity, germination and weed seed.
 Include the year of production and date of packaging.
 Submit a copy of the seed analysis report for the seed lot to be used for approval by owner prior to purchase of seed materials.
 Hard copy and electronic copy required.
    1. Product Data: